nxt-insurance/nxt_schema/README.md

 - Type Registry
 - Structure Errors
 - Instance exec if block does not accept argument
 - Enforce uniqueness of names of multiple schemas in array nodes?!
+- Implement default values - Should also be checked against the schema

 ## Installation